mohamadmahdifarokhi/SSH-For-Windows/README.md

 ---
 ### Note:
-### Each time you want to use this first run the SSH on "Cmd" then Start your "proxy" on Nekoray
+### Each time you want to use this first run the SSH on "Cmd" then Start your proxy on "Nekoray"